MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 (JVMTI) for sampling Java heap allocations.
 The sampling has low-overhead and can be enabled continuously.
-While heap allocation can be monitored with Java Flight Recorder (JFR), the sampling method in JFR only works on allocation implementations and it may also miss allocations.
-Furthermore, the sampling in Java 11 can provide information about both live and dead objects.
+While heap allocation can be monitored with Java Flight Recorder (JFR), the sampling method in JFR only works on allocations.
+The JFR implementation may also miss allocations.
+In contrast, heap sampling in Java 11 can provide information about both live and dead objects.

 Application Performance Monitoring (APM) vendors are starting to